Finland head to this summer’s European Championship looking to make their major tournament debut a memorable one.

 Coupling that with Kanerva finally ending the senior team’s long wait for qualification to a major international tournament, as well as earning promotion to Uefa Nations League Group B in 2019, and you can see exactly why the 56-year-old is so highly regarded in his homeland.

 Though Kanerva has often reverted to a 5-3-2, it was in a 4-4-2 shape that Finland had the most success during Euro qualifying, and is a system that has continued to be fielded regularly since.
-With Toivio helping protect Hradecky and Glenn Kamara lining up alongside Sparv as double sixes, full-backs Jere Uronen and Jukka Raitala will have a little more freedom to get forward and support the attack.
+With Toivio helping protect Hradecky and Glen Kamara lining up alongside Sparv as double sixes, full-backs Jere Uronen and Jukka Raitala will have a little more freedom to get forward and support the attack.
 The latter will combine with his Minnesota United teammate Lod, who can cut inside onto his left foot to provide numerical support through the middle and create space for Raitala.

 But a team full of proficient creators in wide areas is, obviously, all geared up to supply for Pukki, who will carry an immense goalscoring burden into this summer’s tournament.
 Next to him, Union Berlin forward Joel Pohjanpalo will provide a strong aerial presence, occupying opposition centre-backs and providing Pukki with more service via flick-ons.

 Though their qualification campaign was bookended by defeats, Finland won six of their 10 games in Group J, with a four-match winning streak between matchdays two and five proving the difference.
 During that run, Finland scored seven goals, with Pukki responsible for four of them.